pherms/github-pr-decoration-action/README.md

 ```
 Please make sure you create 1 secret in your repository.
 The first one will store your SonarQube token, which you can setup in your SOnarQube account.

+## Setup script
+There is also a setup-script that can be used to easily setup both the action on Github as well as setup the project on Sonarqube.
+The scripts are in the folder setup-scripts.
+At the moment there is only a bash script.
+Run the script and enter the information that is required.